juepi/PIO-ESP32-BMS_Ctrl/README.md

 ## v2.0.3
 - Added optional OneWire support for DS18B20 temperature sensors (enable in `platformio.ini`) - doesn't work yet

+## v2.0.4
+- Moved OneWire GPIO to IO4, this one works

 Have fun,
 Juergen